Albertus Marinus Valkenburg, RNN

 16 Mar 1942

-HrMs O 23 (Lt.Cdr.
+After a rather short working up period, around 1015A/16, HrMs O 23 (Lt.Cdr.
 A.M.
-Valkenburg, RNN) departs Holy Loch for the Far East.
+Valkenburg, RNN) departed Holy Loch for the Far East.
 The fist leg of this passage is to Gibraltar.
-O 23 is escorted by the British destroyer HMS Vimy (Lt.Cdr.
+O 23 is escorted by the destroyer HMS Vimy (Lt.Cdr.
 H.G.D. de Chair, RN) that is en-route to Portsmouth for a refit.
-They were also joined by the British submarine HMS Sturgeon (Lt.Cdr.
+Also in company was HMS Sturgeon (Lt.Cdr.
 M.R.G.
 Wingfield, RN) that was en-route to Plymouth before departing on a war patrol in the Bay of Biscay.

 24 Mar 1942